MuindiStephen/LipaNaMpesa/README.md

 #
 ## REQUIREMENTS
 - Working domain.
- eg. Register your site with heroku, netlify etc.
-- Download and install heroku command line(cml).Visit to download, https://devcenter.heroku.com/articles/heroku-cli
-- Create an account with heroku
--Create a new repository in git and push your code
-- Visual studio : in terminal write: heroku new heroku create git push heroku (your github branch) eg.git push heroku master
+ eg. Use url as a callback

 ## Daraja-2.0-B2C-Intergration👨‍💻
-made with 💖 BY Stephen Muindi
+- Made with 💖 BY Stephen Muindi

 edit the credentials in stk_initiate.php and it will work perfectly😎🌈